What is a portfolio?

 Can I get help in deciding what credits to request?

 Yes.
 An RBA advisor (preferably your assigned advisor) will work with you to find the most effective way to request credits.
 The advisor could also read drafts of your portfolios and provide feedback on ways your portfolio could be improved.
-The WVU RBA Office also offers a one-credit hour online course in RBA portfolio development during the fall and spring semesters that may be helpful.
+The WVU RBA Office also offers a two-credit hour online course in RBA portfolio development during the fall, spring and summer semesters that may be helpful.
 Should you elect to the take the portfolio development course, then the instructor will assist you with developing a list of compatible courses based on your life and work experiences.

 Is there a limit on the amount of college-equivalent credits that can be earned?